kkawesum/Miratech_proj/README.md

 6. Create unit tests for every class and function defined
 7. Ensure a code coverage of greater than 80% for the code.

+<h2>Starting the Application</h2>

+1. Start the app by running "auth.py".
+This is the entry point for our flask application.
+2. Upon starting the app, we land to the index page.
+3. We have to further navigate to the "/login" endpoint, it authenticates the user based on JWT token.
+4. On authentication, we will be given access to a Ingestion service("/ingest") which will allow us to establish an AWS connection and ingest the s3 contents to a Snowflake warehouse.

+We are also given access to the Search service("/search") which is responsible for searching a file based on name.

+5. I am in the process of adding further modifications and improvements as well as new test cases.